realm/realm-dart/CONTRIBUTING.md

 ## Building from source

 > [!NOTE]
-> If you want to enable switching between different Flutter and Dart versions in your local environment, see section [Switching between versions of Flutter and Dart](#switching-between-versions-of-flutter-and-dart) for instructions of how to install those SDKs.
+> If you want to enable switching between different Flutter and Dart versions in your local environment, see section [Switching between versions of Flutter and Dart](#switching-between-versions-of-flutter-and-dart) for instructions on how to install those SDKs.

 ### Clone the repo